Our Carbondale Workers’ Compensation Attorneys Help All Workers

 Do Most Worker’s Compensation Claims End in a Settlement?

-While it’s true the vast majority of workers’ compensation cases end in a settlement, there are occurrences where it could end in court.
-Usually, the insurance or employer can come to an agreement with the injured employee that works best for both sides.
+While it’s true that most workers’ compensation cases end in a settlement, there are occurrences where it could end in court.
+Usually, the insurance or employer can agree with the injured employee that works best for both sides.

-However, if you’re asking “Do all Stroudsburg workers’ compensation cases end in a settlement?” the answer is no. If for any reason, there is not an agreed settlement, a workers’ compensation case can be sent to a judge to make a ruling.
+However, if you ask, “Do all workers’ compensation cases in Carbondale end in a settlement?” the answer is no. If, for any reason, there is not an agreed settlement, a workers’ compensation case can be sent to a judge to make a ruling.

 What is My Carbondale Workers’ Compensation Case Worth?

-There are a few considerations when trying to estimate the full compensation benefits for your work injury claim.
+There are a few considerations when estimating the full compensation benefits for your work injury claim.